grafana/writers-toolkit/docs/sources/writing-guide/documentation-structure/index.md

 ![Grafana table of contents](grafana-toc.png)

-**Root:** The root is the top-most level of the table of contents and represents groups of product features and functionality.
+**Top-level:** The top-most level of the table of contents represents groups of product features and functionality.
-When you contribute to the docs, first identify which root item you are contributing to.
+When you contribute to the docs, first identify which top-level entity you are contributing to.

-> **Note:** Do not add a root item to the table of contents.
+> **Note:** Do not add a top-level entity to the table of contents.
 If it is not obvious where your documentation belongs, reach out to the technical documentation team.

 **Parent:** Each root item contains one or more parents, which are groups of related feature content.